jingcodeguy/php-add-watermark/Readme.md

 Usage example in Command Line
 default settings:
-- The logo, `logo-sample.png`, is applied with 0.5 (half) opacity, where the logo is in black color.
+- The logo, `logo-sample.png`, is applied with 0.05 (5%) opacity, where the logo is in black color.
 - The output image will be saved in the folder where the PHP script is run.

 ```